PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

 # prefect-dask

 Dask helps you run your flow in parallel and distribute runs over multiple machines.
-The `prefect-dask` integration makes it easy speed up your flow runs.
+The `prefect-dask` integration makes it easy speed up your flow runs by integrating Dask into your code.

 ## Getting started